Masala Herb

 Limonana is a Middle Eastern mint lemonade.

-The homemade Lemonade with mint is super popular in the middle east due to the constant heat.
+The homemade Lemonade with mint is super popular in the Middle East due to the constant heat.

-It’s a refreshing drink, sure to become an instant hit!
+It's a refreshing drink, sure to become an instant hit!
+The Lemonade Limonana is prepared with the addition of Mint.

 You can add peppermint but usually, regular fresh mint is used in this recipe